-Posted under Edublogging & Grades and Standards & Independence Institute & Innovation and Reform & Journalism & Online Schools & PPC & Public Charter Schools & Research & School Choice & School Finance & Teachers
+Posted under Edublogging & Grades and Standards & Independence Institute & Innovation and Reform & Journalism & Online Schools & Public Charter Schools & Research & School Choice & School Finance & Teachers

 I love lists, I love education, and I love to tell people about things.
 So it should be no surprise that my attention was caught by yesterday’s news release from Stanford: “Hoover Institution Education Experts Identify News Media Hits and Misses in 2012 Education Coverage.”
 The Koret Task Force on Education named five stories that were well-covered and five that were neglected.
 First, the hits: